 Do you like learning from textbooks?
 Wouldn’t you rather listen to native speakers instead of flipping through a boring book?
 This Memrise review will show you a better way of learning a language.

-More than 50 million people have used Memrise so far, so we’ve tested its features and services to understand what’s so special about it.
+More than 50 million people have used Memrise, so we’ve tested its features and services to understand its specialty.